8090-inc/xrx-core/tts/README.md

 ### Streaming Chunks
 - Every TTS model is implemented with streaming capabilities to achieve extremely fast responses.
 - Streaming is achieved by chunking the payload and sending each chunk as soon as it is ready.
-Both inputs and outputs are streamed.
+Both inputs and outputs are streamed if the API endpoint supports it.
 - Cached audio files are sent back to the client in chunks of 4096 bytes.
 - The chunked approach ensures efficient memory usage and maintains consistent streaming behavior, which is crucial for real-time audio playback.